 The Office of Graduate Studies and Research, manages the registrarial functions of the School of Graduate Studies and Research.
 It is responsible for the admission, registration, scholarship, assessment, examination of theses, research papers/projects, and student records management for graduate students.
-The Office of Graduate Studies and Research is managed by the Senior Assistant Registrar and may be contacted at the following email address: <a href="mailto:graduatesunden:gradua
+The Office of Graduate Studies and Research is managed by the Senior Assistant Registrar and may be contacted at the following email address: gradstudies@open.uwi.edu